MaximeLeu/RayTracing/README.md

 ## Obtaining data files

 This project examples use open source data from OpenStreetMap, using [overpass turbo](https://overpass-turbo.eu/).
-Data may vary from location - not all locations are documented the same way - and a tutorial explaining how to setup the data is provided [here](todo).
+Data may vary from location - not all locations are documented the same way - and a tutorial explaining how to setup the data is provided [here](/data/README.md).

 ## Documentation

 The documentation of this project is generated using *Sphinx*.
-More information about how to proceed in the [**README**](/docs/README.md).
+More information about how to proceed in the [**docs/README**](/docs/README.md).